how to gain muscle mass

 Again, calories.

-Calories are the main factor in gaining weight, and the number one reason for someone to move from a beach body to a michellin body (and vice versa).
+Calories are the main factor in gaining weight, and the number one reason someone goes from a beach body to a Michelin-starred body (and vice versa).

-If your ideal number of calories to gain weight is approximately 3500 Kcal, using 5000 will not give you extra muscle, just extra fat.
+If your ideal number of calories to gain weight is approximately 3500 Kcal, using 5000 will not give you extra muscle, just more fat.

-Exaggerating your caloric intake, or not, is what will make the biggest difference between a good evolution, with good gains in lean mass and minimal fat, or a huge increase in weight, not only in muscle, but also in fat .
+Exaggerating or not with your caloric intake is what will make the biggest difference between a good evolution, with good gains in lean mass and minimal fat, or a huge increase in weight, not only in muscle, but also in fat. .

 Kitchen scale

-It is one of the best investments you can make to have good results in the gym, and it is worth more than any supplement.
+It's one of the best investments you can make to get good results in the gym, and it's worth more than any supplement.

-It's cheap and shows you that the oats you put in for breakfast are not 100g but 200g.
+It's cheap and shows you that the oats you eat for breakfast are not 100g but 200g.

-You don't need to carry it in your backpack, but over time you will start to get a sense of the quantities you use, even without using the scale, and benefit from it.
+You don't need to carry it in your backpack, but over time you'll start to be aware of the amounts you use, even without using a scale, and benefit from it.

 Gainers?

-The most well-known supplements to gain weight are the gainers, or hypercaloric.
+The best-known supplements for gaining weight are gainers, or hypercalorics.

-Once Mega Mass dominated this category, nowadays there are a lot of supplements of this kind, and fortunately, better.
+Mega Mass once dominated this category, nowadays there are lots of supplements of this type, and fortunately, better ones.

 You can use them, they are easy calories, and if you choose a good gainer, they are good calories.

-On the other hand, you get the same results using food, and most of these supplements are of low quality.
+On the other hand, you can achieve the same results using food, and most of these supplements are of low quality.

-You have here the example of a good quality homemade gainer.
+Do you have here an example of a good quality homemade gainer.

-If you are really determined to buy supplements to help you gain muscle mass, take a look in this article.gain muscle mass and not fat
+If you're really determined to buy supplements to help you gain muscle mass, take a look in this article.

 Conclusion